Sambit-Mondal/CertiChain_AIAChain/README.md

 - [Technologies Used](#technologies-used)

 ## Features
-- **Decentralized Offer Letter Creation**: Create immutable and tamper-proof offer letters stored on the Ethereum blockchain.
-- **Verification of Offer Letters**: Verify the authenticity of offer letters using the offer hash.
+- **Secure and Immutable Offer Letters**: Store offer letters on the blockchain to prevent any tampering or unauthorized modifications.
-- **Unique URLs**: Each offer letter is assigned a unique URL for easy reference.
+- **Unique Identification**: Each offer letter is assigned a unique ID and URL for easy access and verification.
+- **Verification Mechanism**: Verify the authenticity of offer letters using cryptographic hashes.
+- **User-Friendly Interface**: Simple and intuitive interface for creating and managing offer letters.

 ## Prerequisites
 - Node.js and npm